 VRSM C-202-3: Prerequisites for Evaluation and Training

-Customers must meet the following prerequisites for evaluation and training:

-type 30 words per minute with 90 percent accuracy for all ATU computer evaluations or training

-read contracted braille at 50 words per minute with 80 percent accuracy if the customer will be evaluated for or trained on the use of a braille embosser or braille note taker

 An EAS consultation or basic consultation report is required for all referrals to ATU except for referrals to evaluate stand-alone and portable video magnifiers.

-C-202-4: Special Considerations

-If a customer requires special accommodations because of a physical limitation, medical condition, or learning disability, or if the customer is employed and the evaluation is for job retention, before submitting a referral, the VR counselor contacts ATU to request a waiver of the typing and/or braille requirement.

-C-202-5: Follow-Up
+C-202-4: Follow-Up

 The ATU specialist enters a case note (places a report in case notes) entitled Report—Equipment Recommendation, containing specific assistive equipment recommendations with proper justification for these recommendations as required.